SingaporeScene

 The search for the other half of a badly decomposed body found at Bedok Reservoir has been stopped temporarily.

-According to news reports, the decomposed lower body found in Bedok Reservoir is believed to be 23-year-old Lin Xiao, a China national working in Singapore.
+The badly decomposed body found in Bedok Reservoir is believed to 23-year-old Lin Xiao, a China national working in Singapore.

 Police told Yahoo!
 Singapore on Wednesday that they have called off the search of the missing partial body but investigations are still underway.

-"Depending on the investigation results, the police may re-deploy divers to search for the other half of the body," said police spokesperson Hamizyam.
+"Depending on the investigation results, the police may re-deploy divers to search for the other half of the body," said officer Hamizyam.

 According to The Straits Times, Lin's father, Lin Zuliang was called in on Tuesday to identify the body.